 At the invitation of Olson, then the Chair of Poetics at SUNY Buffalo, Wieners enrolled in the school’s graduate program before eventually returning to Boston.

-In the 1970s Wieners continued to write despite periods of institutionalization; throughout his life Wieners was in and out of institutions due to his drug abuse.
-His Asylum Poems (Angel Hair Books, 1969) was written while he was in an institution.
+In the 1970s, Wieners continued to write, despite periods of institutionalization.
+Throughout his life, Wieners was in and out of institutions due to his drug abuse.
+His 1969 collection, Asylum Poems (Angel Hair Books), was written while he was in an institution.